Szandor72/AnythingPath/README.md

 * verify that it's actually a picklist field
 * deal with record types where only some picklist values are there
-* have the fields or "guidance for success" stuff that real sales path has
+* have the fields or "guidance for success" stuff that real sales path has (see below for GuidanceBox)
 * come with any guarantees from Salesforce or support from me.
 Treat this as code you found laying beside the road.

 ===